 In a tier system, there can be loyalty levels.
 The more frequent customers purchase on the store, the greater the rewards.

 (Figure 3: An example of a levels and benefits for tier loyalty program.)

-Making your customers feel valued by providing incentives is a great way to get more loyal customers, keeping your brand top in mind, and increase your sales.
+Making your customers feel valued by providing incentives is a great way to get more loyal customers, keep your brand top in mind, and increase your sales.

 2. Implement a one-step checkout

-Checkout, the last and a critical step in ordering, should be as simple and easy to use as much as possible.
+Checkout, a critical and last step in ordering, should be as simple and easy to use as much as possible.
 A complicated checkout page may lead users to abandon their purchases, especially if it is not easy to understand and not user-friendly.
 There are 3 types of checkout – traditional, accordion, and one-step checkout.